richardjimenezyolo/IncomeTracking/README.md

 # IncomeTracking
-A simple app to track you income.
+A simple app to track your income.